-Information Security protects information (data), the systems it is housed in and the users of these systems from a wide range of threats, as well as safeguards the confidentiality, integrity and availability of information.
+Information security protects information (data), the systems it is housed in and the users of these systems from a wide range of threats, as well as safeguards the confidentiality, integrity and availability of information.
 Information security in the Group is achieved through a set of controls, which includes policies, standards, procedures, guidelines, organisation structures and software control functions.

 The Group acknowledges the importance of leveraging Information Technology ("IT") to promote effectiveness and efficiency of business operations.
-Heavy reliance on IT exposes us to emerging cyber security threats, hence Group Information Security Management is in place to manage cyber security risk.
-The Information Security Management programme includes:

-Evaluations of the adequacy of controls for new infrastructures and information systems; Evaluations of emerging security technologies; Adequacy of information asset protection within the Group; and Assurance of the adequacy of security controls by coordinating security reviews such as penetration testing and vulnerability assessment.
-Code of Business Conduct Please refer to Practice 3.1 for information in relation to AAGB's Code of Business Conduct.
-Whistleblowing Policy Please refer to Practice 3.2 for information in relation to AAGB's Whistleblowing Policy.
-Adequacy and Effectiveness Based on assurance received from the management and updates from the Committees, the Board is of the view that AAGB's risk management and internal control systems were operating adequately and effectively in all material aspects during the Financial Year up to the date of approval of this report.
-Explanation for : departure Large companies are requir to complete the columns be red to complete the columns below.
-Non-large companies are encouraged elow.
-Measure : Timeframe :
+Heavy reliance on IT exposes us to emerging cyber security threats, hence the Group Information Security Management programme is in place to manage cyber security risks.
+The Information Security Management programme includes: Evaluations of the adequacy of controls for new infrastructures and information systems; Evaluations of emerging security technologies; Adequacy of information asset protection within the Group; and Assurance of the adequacy of security controls by coordinating security reviews.
+Code of Conduct and Ethics Please refer to Practice 3.1 for information in relation to Capital A's Code of Conduct and Ethics.
+Whistleblowing Policy Please refer to Practice 3.2 for information in relation to Capital A's Whistleblowing Policy.
+ABAC Policy In carrying out its governance oversight, the Board has also emphasised the importance of embracing integrity and ethical values across the organisation.
+In this regard, various departments within the organisation are assessed for risks related to corruption.
+Risk control, due diligence and anti-bribery and anti-corruption controls are carried out on these departments to reduce, mitigate and prevent potential risks.
+Adequacy and Effectiveness Based on assurance received from the management and updates from the Committees, the Board is of the view that Capital A's risk management and internal control systems were operating adequately and effectively in all material aspects during the Financial Year up to the date of approval of this report.
+Explanation for departure Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.
+Measure :